 Or maybe this is what “drunken” rainbow marshmallow pops look like:

-I used the same method of creating sparkle marshmallow pops I’ve used for years, starting HERE.
-Then HERE.
-Then HERE (with video!).
+I used the same method of creating sparkle marshmallow pops I’ve used for years, starting with these sprinkle marshmallow pops HERE.
+Then these Valentine’s Day sprinkle marshmallow pops HERE.
+Then these video how-tos for sprinkle marshmallow pops HERE (with video!).
 And don’t forget those rainbow marshmallow kebobs.
 Only this time I replaced the water with vodka.
 So easy and drunk-like.
 And if you have kids around, you can of course make some the old-fashioned way, with water instead of vodka.
 But they look exactly alike, so pleeeeeease label them well so I don’t have angry parents writing me angry emails.

 Next time, I’m trying these with gin.